utdata/rwdir/docs/03-import.md

 ### Let's get our data

 Now that we have a folder for our data, we can download our data into it.
-I have a copy of the data in in a Github repo.

-> The process I used to acquire this data is explained in the [rwd-billboard-data](https://github.com/utdata/rwd-billboard-data) repo on Github, but it's beyond the scope of this lesson.
-Suffice to say it comes from Billboard Media.

-In the interest of time, you can just download my copy of the data using the `download.file` function in R.
+The data was scraped and saved on [data.world](https://data.world/kcmillersean/billboard-hot-100-1958-2017) by Sean Miller, but you can just download my copy of the data using the `download.file` function in R.

+For the purposes of this assignment, we will "source" the data as being from Billboard Media, as that who inititally provided it.
+I've worked with data fairly extensively, and it is sound.

 1. Add a Markdown headline `## Downloading data` and on a new line text that indicates you are downloading data.
 You would typically include a link and explain what it is, etc, often linking to the original source.
 1. Create an R chunk and include the following (hint: use the copy icon at the top right):